North Korea: Foreign relations

-North Korea enjoys a close relationship with China which is often called North Korea's closest ally.
-Relations were strained beginning in 2006 because of China's concerns about North Korea's nuclear program.
-Relations improved after Xi Jinping, General Secretary of the Chinese Communist Party and Chinese President visited North Korea in April 2019.
+North Korea enjoys a close relationship with China which is often called North Korea's closest ally, and the two countries maintain a defense agreement.
+However, relations have sometimes been strained because of China's concerns about North Korea's nuclear program.
+North Korea has a close relationship with Russia and has voiced support for the Russian invasion of Ukraine, and the two countries signed a defense agreement in 2024.
 North Korea continues to have strong ties with several Southeast Asian countries such as Vietnam, Laos, Cambodia, and Indonesia.
 Relations with Malaysia were strained in 2017 by the assassination of Kim Jong-nam.

-North Korea was previously designated a state sponsor of terrorism by the U.S. because of its alleged involvement in the 1983 Rangoon bombing and the 1987 bombing of a South Korean airliner.
-On 11 October 2008, the United States removed North Korea from its list of states that sponsor terrorism after Pyongyang agreed to cooperate on issues related to its nuclear program.
-North Korea was re-designated a state sponsor of terrorism by the U.S. under the Trump administration on 20 November 2017.
 The kidnapping of at least 13 Japanese citizens by North Korean agents in the 1970s and the 1980s has had a detrimental effect on North Korea's relationship with Japan.

-US President Donald Trump met with Kim in Singapore on 12 June 2018.
-An agreement was signed between the two countries endorsing the 2017 Panmunjom Declaration signed by North and South Korea, pledging to work towards denuclearizing the Korean Peninsula.
-They met in Hanoi from 27 to 28 February 2019, but failed to achieve an agreement.
-On 30 June 2019, Trump met with Kim along with Moon Jae-in at the Korean DMZ.

-Inter-Korean relations
+South Korea

 The Korean Demilitarized Zone with South Korea remains the most heavily fortified border in the world.
 Inter-Korean relations are at the core of North Korean diplomacy and have seen numerous shifts in the last few decades.
-North Korea's policy is to seek reunification without what it sees as outside interference, through a federal structure retaining each side's leadership and systems.
-In 1972, the two Koreas agreed in principle to achieve reunification through peaceful means and without foreign interference.
-On 10 October 1980, then North Korean leader Kim Il-sung proposed a federation between North and South Korea named the Democratic Federal Republic of Korea in which the respective political systems would initially remain.
+1972, the two Koreas agreed in principle to achieve reunification through peaceful means and without foreign interference.
+On 10 October 1980, the then North Korean leader Kim Il Sung proposed a federation between North and South Korea in which the respective political systems would initially remain.
 However, relations remained cool well until the early 1990s, with a brief period in the early 1980s when North Korea offered to provide flood relief to its southern neighbor.
 Although the offer was initially welcomed, talks over how to deliver the relief goods broke down and none of the promised aid ever crossed the border.
 The two countries also organized a reunion of 92 separated families.